If there was ever a TV show to make a remarkable comeback, this award has to be handed to Will and Grace.

 The first being it is again geo-blocked, and second, the Hulu Live TV option starts at $39.99 after the 1-week free trial.

 Once you bypass the geoblocking, it is easy to sign up and only requires minimal details and a US Zip code which can be found on the internet.
-(Learn how to unblock Hulu here)
+(Learn how to sign up to Hulu from Australia)

 Sling TV is another option, but it can only be available in select markets inside the USA.
 It does come with the Sling Orange and Sling Blue packages, however, these are combined if you opt for the premium package which costs $40.